Mohamad-Kassas/yatzy/README.md

    - Allows user to keep or re-roll dice.
    - Provides buttons for rolling dice
    - Displays the number of rolls left.

+4. **LeaderBoard Component**

+   - Displays the top ten scores
+   - Persists once a session has begun

 These components work together to provide a seamless and interactive user experience.
-The Game component serves as the main container that combines all other components, ensuring that the game state is managed efficiently and that user interactions are handled properly.
+The Game component serves as the main container that combines all other components.
 ### Design System

 This repository documents the design system for the Yatzy game website.